A Little Bit of Heavenly Music in Plymouth

 South Pond Chapel was built in 1870 as a Union Evangelical church for residents of the village at South Pond in Plymouth; it offered them a place to worship close to their homes what at the time was a remote part of town.

-The Chapel is a mission of the First Baptist Church of Plymouth, offering a place for people of all denominations to gather to sing their favorite old-time hymns and gospel songs together, and to hear special music.
+The Chapel is a mission of the First Baptist Church of Plymouth, since 1957 offering a place for people of all denominations to gather to sing their favorite old-time hymns and gospel songs together, and to hear special music.

-The schedule for the 2016 season is:
+The schedule for the 2019 season is to be announced

 Directions to the South Pond Chapel